Recently updated on July 3rd, 2025 at 03:31 pm

-With a whole new cast of stars – including Elizabeth Debicki as Diana and Imelda Staunton as Queen Elizabeth II – we’ll enjoy a fictionalised retelling of the historical events and intense drama of the 90s, including the breakdown of three royal marriages and a huge fire at Windsor Castle.
+With an exceptional cast of stars, including Elizabeth Debicki as Diana, Josh O’Conner as a young Prince Charles, and both Olivia Colman and Imelda Staunton as Queen Elizabeth II, viewers enjoy a fictionalised retelling of the historical events and intense drama, including the breakdown of three royal marriages and a huge fire at Windsor Castle.

 Mallorca